Intraspecific predator interference promotes biodiversity in ecosystems: Introduction

+Among the proposed mechanisms, predator interference, specifically the pairwise encounters among consumer individuals, emerges as a potential solution to this issue.
+Predator interference is commonly described by the classical Beddington-DeAngelis (B-D) phenomenological model~\citep{beddington1975mutual,deangelis1975mode}.
+Through the application of the B-D model, several studies~\citep{Cantrell2004, Hsu2013} have shown that intraspecific predator interference can break CEP and facilitate species coexistence.
+However, from a mechanistic perspective, the functional response of the B-D model can be formally derived from a scenario solely involving chasing pairs, representing the consumption process between consumers and resources, without accounting for pairwise encounters among consumer individuals~\citep{wang2020overcome, huisman1997formal}.
+Disturbingly, it has been established that the scenario involving only chasing pairs is subject to the constraint of CEP~\citep{wang2020overcome}, raising doubt regarding the validity of applying the B-D model to overcome the CEP.

-In this work, we present a mechanistic model of predator interference that extends the classical Beddington-DeAngelis (B-D) phenomenological model~\cite{beddington1975mutual, deangelis1975model} with a detailed consideration of the pairwise encounter.
-Through forming the intraspecific interference pair that effectively constitutes a negative feedback loop, a wide range of consumer species can coexist with only one or few types of resources.
-The coexistence state is resistant to stochasticity and hence can be realized in practice.
+In this work, building upon MacArthur’s consumer-resource model framework~\citep{macarthur1969, macarthur1970species, chesson1990macarthur}, and drawing on concepts from chemical reaction kinetics ~\citep{Ruxton1992, huisman1997formal, wang2020overcome}, we present a mechanistic model of predator interference that extends the B-D phenomenological model~\citep{beddington1975mutual,deangelis1975mode} by providing a detailed consideration of pairwise encounters.
+The intraspecific interference among consumer individuals effectively constitutes a negative feedback loop, enabling a wide range of consumer species to coexist with only one or a few types of resources.
+The coexistence state is resistant to stochasticity and can hence be realized in practice.
 Our model is broadly applicable and can be used to explain biodiversity in many ecosystems.
-In particular, it naturally explains species coexistence in classical experiments that invalidate CEP~\cite{ayala1969experimental, park1954experimental}, and quantitatively illustrates the S shape pattern of the rank-abundance curves in an extensive spectrum of ecological communities, ranging from the communities of ocean plankton~\cite{plankton2008pnas, Ubiquitous2018}, river fishes~\cite{longterm1996book}, rainforest birds~\cite{Terborgh1990bird, Terborgh2021bird}, bats~\cite{Clarke2005bat}, butterflies~\cite{Devries1997butterfly}, to those of desert bees~\cite{hubbell2001book} and lizards~\cite{longterm1996book}.
+In particular, it naturally explains species coexistence in classical experiments that invalidate CEP~\citep{ayala1969experimental, park1954experimental} and quantitatively illustrates the S-shaped pattern of the rank-abundance curves in an extensive spectrum of ecological communities, ranging from the communities of ocean plankton worldwide~\citep{plankton2008pnas, Ubiquitous2018}, tropical river fishes from Argentina~\citep{longterm1996book}, forest bats of Trinidad~\citep{Clarke2005bat}, rainforest trees~\citep{hubbell2001book}, birds~\citep{Terborgh1990bird, Terborgh2021bird}, butterflies~\citep{Devries1997butterfly} in Amazonia, to those of desert bees~\citep{hubbell2001book} in Utah and lizards from South Australia~\citep{longterm1996book}.